Find out all about Cardano and the Ada cryptocurrency.

 What is Cardano and how does it work?

-Note: Cardano is still, and will likely always be, under development.
+Note: Cardano is still under development.
 Not all of the features described below are active at the time of writing.

-Cardano is entirely open source, and created from the ground up to be the most practical cryptocurrency ever made.
+Cardano is entirely open source and created from the ground up with the goal of being the most practical cryptocurrency ever made.
 Some of its features, such as the Cardano blockchain and Daedalus wallet, were purpose-built from scratch and designed to be better than anything else currently available.

 One of the main features of the Cardano system is the multi-layer design:

 - The settlement layer.
 This is the layer that operates the ADA tokens.

 - The computing layer.
 This layer can run smart contracts, recognize individual users and perform other functions.

 Bitcoin and most other cryptocurrencies have all of these functions in one layer.
 This multi-layer system brings some features that traders may find useful.